 If gaining full EU residence is an important goal, see our new EU Golden Visa Guide to see what options could be right for you.

 All EU citizens are free to buy property in Italy.
-The same goes for citizens of the countries that have bilateral agreements with Italy concerning a property purchase.
+The same goes for citizens of the countries that have bilateral agreements with Italy concerning property purchases.

 If there’s no agreement, Italy uses the reciprocity rule to allow foreign purchases.